IsaakBM/cesmle-ocn-fetch/README.md

     left as `auto`
 - within each submitted job, the tool can copy multiple NetCDF files in parallel using the allocated CPUs
-- existing destination NetCDF files are skipped unless `OVERWRITE=yes`
+- identical destination NetCDF files are skipped; differing files fail unless `OVERWRITE=yes`
 - future branches preserve both `0p25` and `0p05` products
   under each future window when that layout exists
 - the tool copies files; it does not move or delete the original workflow trees